Dates (We will continue to add new dates)

 Design is an important aspect of getting good photos.
 We will cover some of the important aspects and rules to consider in composing you images.

 Post-processing is a very important part of digital photography.
-Every digital image needs to be enhanced.
+Every digital image needs to be and can be enhanced.
 We will demonstrate the power of Adobe Lightroom and Adobe Photoshop.
 If you are interested in learning more we have a class on Adobe Lightroom please join us.

-I do not know if I can remember all of that material.
+” I do not know if I can remember all of that material”.
 Do not worry we will give you notes that will review all of what we covered in class.
-Have some more questions you can contact us.
+If you have some more questions, you can contact us.
 It is now up to you.
 The only way to improve your photography is to practice.
 Join us for one of our extended Workshops.
 The fun is just beginning!